 About the 2017 HerCircle program

 HerCircle is a fully funded, free of charge 8-week therapeutic group program in Carlton North held at The Urban Alchemist.
-It runs every Friday 10.30am – 1.30pm from the 17th of March until the 5th of May 2017.
+Our most recent program is running every Friday 10.30am – 1.30pm from the 4th of September until the 23rd of October 2017.

 The group program offers a person-centred experiential, arts and sensory based therapeutic space for women to explore and heal from the physical, emotional and psychological trauma associated with sexual exploitation.